-Read our 2018 annual report
+Read our 2022 annual report

-Since the war erupted in Syria, almost six years ago, Syrian families have been deprived of safety, security, and in many cases, access to food and basic essentials.
+Since the war erupted in Syria almost six years ago, Syrian families have been deprived of safety, security and, in many cases, access to food and basic essentials.

-This is Leena and her four year old grand-nephew Sami.
+This is Leena and her four-year-old grandnephew Sami.
 They were forced to flee Syria and are currently living in rented accommodation in Turkey.
-The one-room apartment they live in has no windows, and the walls are lined with mattresses used as make-shift beds.
+The one-room apartment they live in has no windows and the walls are lined with mattresses used as make-shift beds.
 They have been living here for the past seven months.

 Sami, who is just four years old, has experienced more horror and loss than most experience in a lifetime.
 When a bomb fell near his family’s home in Syria, Sami’s mother threw herself on top of him to protect her child.
 Her brave action spared him his life – but she tragically lost her own.

 Following this terrible event, Sami’s family knew they had to act fast to get Sami to safety; before further tragedy could befall them.
 They fled their home, rushing across the border to Turkey, where Sami could live with his greataunt Leena and her children.

-Since Sami’s arrival Leena has been struggling to make ends meet and feared that she would soon have to send four year old Sami out to work.
-Thankfully, this was not the case and since Leena registered with the Concern e-voucher programme she has been getting the support she needs.
+Since Sami’s arrival, Leena has been struggling to make ends meet and feared that she would soon have to send four-year-old Sami out to work.
+Thankfully, this was not the case and since Leena registered with the Concern e-voucher programme, she has been getting the support she needs.

-The Concern e-voucher programme, supported by ECHO, provides over 7,000 households in south east Turkey with monthly financial support.
+The Concern e-voucher programme, supported by ECHO, provides over 7,000 households in southeast Turkey with monthly financial support.
 Registered families use the e-vouchers to buy basic food and essentials in local shops, and we ensure that they’re given enough money to feed every member of their family.

-After living hand to mouth for so long, our e-voucher programme is giving Syrian refugees the security they need to make it through the month.
+After living hand-to-mouth for so long, our e-voucher programme is giving Syrian refugees the security they need to make it through the month.
 We’ve seen that the majority of families receiving e-vouchers are now able to meet their basic needs and there’s been a significant reduction in the number of families sending their children out to work.

 With 2.7 million Syrian people in Turkey, resources are stretched and there is simply not enough to go around without the help of people like you.
 Your support could make all the difference.
 Please don’t wait – donate today.